microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 - Create a new reservation for a specific date and yacht name
 - Cancel existing reservation for a specific yacht and date.
 Updates the status to cancelled.
 - Update the travel party size (number of passengers) for a particular reservation
+- Get details about the Yacht like how many passengers it can take, its maximum speed, initial date of service and cost of acquisition.

 ## Success Criteria